-A1.11 Component E of clause A1.1 must be determined in accordance with the Fund's trust deed or, in cases such as a successor fund transfer, by transferring the former fund's MRB formula into the current fund, provided the Member is satisfied that such an approach is appropriate in the circumstances.
-For the avoidance of doubt, this component is not required to include benefits arising from member contributions made from pre-tax salary (whether by salary sacrifice or not), which may be excluded from the MRB as set out in clause 8.6.
+A1.14 Component E of clause A1.1 must be determined in accordance with the Fund's trust deed or, in cases such as a successor fund transfer, by transferring the former fund's MRB formula into the current fund, provided the Member is satisfied that such an approach is appropriate in the circumstances.
+For the avoidance of doubt, where the Preferred Approach is not used this component is not required to include benefits arising from member contributions made from pre-tax salary (whether by salary sacrifice or not), which may be excluded from the MRB as set out in clause 8.6.